LoverCheng/airbrb/README.md

  * (Note: if the user has made more than 1 booking for a listing, display the status of all the bookings)

 #### 2.4.2.
 Making a booking and checking its status
  * On the screen described in `2.4.1`, a **logged in** user should be able to make a booking for a given listing they are viewing between the dates they are after.
-The user enters two dates (this includes day, month and year), and assume the dates describe a valid booking, a button allows for the confirmation of the booking.
+The user enters two dates (this includes day, month and year), and assume the dates describe a valid booking, a button allows for the confirmation of the booking. ✅
  * A user can make an unlimited number of bookings per listing even on overlapping date ranges and even if other users have already booked the property for those dates.
-It is up to the host to check if they have double booked their listing and accept/deny the bookings accordingly.
+It is up to the host to check if they have double booked their listing and accept/deny the bookings accordingly. ✅
  * A booking's length (in days) is defined based on _how many nights_ a user spends at the listed property (this is how bookings are defined on all modern accommodation platforms).
 For example, a booking from the 15th to the 17th of November consists of 2 days in length - 15th to the 16th and 16th to the 17th.
 As this is a late addition to the specification, we will not be strictly enforcing how you chose to calculate a booking's length.
-So for the case described here, it could also be expressed as a 3 day long booking (15th, 16th and 17th as the 3 days).
+So for the case described here, it could also be expressed as a 3 day long booking (15th, 16th and 17th as the 3 days). ✅
- * Once a booking is made, the user receives some kind of temporary confirmation on screen.
+ * Once a booking is made, the user receives some kind of temporary confirmation on screen. ✅

 #### 2.4.3 Leaving a listing review

 * A logged in user should be able to leave a review for listings they've booked that will immidiately appear on the listing screen after it's been posted by the user.
 The review will consist of a score (number) and a comment (text).
 You can leave an unlimited number of reviews per listing.
-* Please note: Normally you'd prohibit reviews until after a booking visit is complete, but in this case for simplicity we allow reviews to be left as soon as a booking's status becomes `accepted`.
+* Please note: Normally you'd prohibit reviews until after a booking visit is complete, but in this case for simplicity we allow reviews to be left as soon as a booking's status becomes `accepted`. ✅
 * If the user has made more than 1 booking for a given listing, you can use any of their `bookingid`s for the purpose of leaving a review.
-Just as long as the booking has status `accepted`.
+Just as long as the booking has status `accepted`. ✅

 ### 2.5.
 Feature Set 5.
 Removing a Listing, Managing Booking Requests (9% for solo, 8% for pairs)

 #### 2.5.1.
 Removing a live listing
- * On the hosted listings screen described in `2.2.1`, add the ability to remove a live listing from being visible to other users.
+ * On the hosted listings screen described in `2.2.1`, add the ability to remove a live listing from being visible to other users. ✅
- * Once un-published, those who had made bookings for a removed listing will no longer be able to view it on their landing screen
+ * Once un-published, those who had made bookings for a removed listing will no longer be able to view it on their landing screen. ✅

 #### 2.5.2.
 Viewing booking requests and history for a hosted listing

- * A unique route must exist for this screen that is parameterised on the listing ID
+ * A unique route must exist for this screen that is parameterized on the listing ID ✅
- * This screen should be accessed via a button or link on the hosted listings screen `2.2.1`.
+ * This screen should be accessed via a button or link on the hosted listings screen `2.2.1`. ✅
  * On this screen, a list of booking requests are provided for the listing they are viewing.
-For each booking request, the host is able to accept/deny it.
+For each booking request, the host is able to accept/deny it. ✅
- * The screen should also display the following information about a listing:
+ * The screen should also display the following information about a listing: ✅
-	* How long has the listing been up online
+	* How long has the listing been up online ✅
-	* The booking request history for this listing consisting of all booking requests for this listing and their status (accepted/denied)
+	* The booking request history for this listing consisting of all booking requests for this listing and their status (accepted/denied) ✅
-	* How many days this year has the listing been booked for
+	* How many days this year has the listing been booked for  ✅
-	* How much profit has this listing made the owner this year
+	* How much profit has this listing made the owner this year ✅
-	* (Note: When counting the days and profits, inlcude all the bookings, past or future, that have been accepted for this year)
+	* (Note: When counting the days and profits, inlcude all the bookings, past or future, that have been accepted for this year) ✅

 ### 2.6.
 Feature Set 6.
 Advanced Features (0% for solo, 8% for pairs)